gradle/gradle/subprojects/docs/src/docs/release/notes.md

 have been removed, and components are now added by type to the `components` container owned by the model registry.
 Another major change is that source sets for a component are now declared directly within the component definition, instead of being configured on the `sources` block.

+For comparison, the following native components defined in Gradle 2.2:

+    libraries {
+        hello {}
+    }

+    executables {
+        main {}
+    }

+    sources {
+        main {
+            cpp {
+                lib library: "hello"
+                source {
+                    srcDir "src/source"
+                    include "**/*.cpp"
+                }
+                exportedHeaders {
+                    srcDir "src/include"
+                }
+            }
+        }
+    }

+are defined as follows in Gradle 2.3:

+    model {
+        components {
+            hello(NativeLibrarySpec)

+            main(NativeExecutableSpec) {
+                sources {
+                   cpp {
+                        lib library: "hello"
+                        source {
+                            srcDir "src/source"
+                            include "**/*.cpp"
+                        }
+                        exportedHeaders {
+                            srcDir "src/include"
+                        }
+                   }
+                }
+            }
+        }
+    }

+The new syntax is more flexible to be used across different component domains, and will continue to be enhanced in the future.
-Please take a look at the sample applications found in `samples/native-binaries` to get a better idea of how you may migrate your Gradle build file to the new syntax.
+Please take a look at the sample applications found in `samples/native-binaries` and `samples/jvmComponents` to get a better idea of how you may migrate your Gradle build to the new syntax.

 Note that this functionality is a work-in-progress, and in some cases it may be preferable to remain on an earlier version of Gradle until it has stabilised.